Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It’s set up so the people who know they need more can get more… and that can make a person ask a lot of questions, like, if it’s necessary, then why aren’t they making a wider general recommendation?
 And the reason is mostly political.

-I’m sure that will only get worse under Trump, but maybe we can play it to our favor.
+I’m sure that will only get worse under Trump, but maybe we can play it in our favor.

-This shared clinical decision-making language is now a fairly standard practice for CDC guidelines in general, allowing for a higher level of vaccine protection, while not requiring documentation.
+This shared clinical decision-making language is now fairly standard practice for CDC guidelines in general, allowing for a higher level of vaccine protection while not requiring documentation.

 It’s really not any different than getting it normally, other than it’s essentially a coded phrase that’s supposed to give you access to the additional vaccines.